How to Make a Multiplayer Game with JavaScript: Tutorial

 How to Make an Online Multiplayer Game: What's Next

 You've successfully created your own browser-based, multiplayer platform game with PubNub!
-Phaser, HTML, CSS, and JavaScript were used to build, style, and operate the game itself, while PubNub is used to power the online social component of the game that allows players to see and interact with one another.
+Phaser, HTML, CSS, and JavaScript were used to build, style, and operate the game itself, while PubNub is used to power the online social component of the game that allows players to interact.

 1. See how PubNub can help you attract and retain players with in-app chat, live -leaderboard updates, and mobile push notifications.